Chess Cottage (CHESS)

 Availability Your dates are available

-The kitchen is again using the featured horses stable iron stall with the large iron balls on top making this a most attractive feature to separate the kitchen area.
-There is an electric cooker with a microwave, a dishwasher, fridge and a freezer and a washing machine.
+The kitchen is well equipped with an electric cooker with a microwave, a dishwasher, fridge and a freezer and a washing machine.

 The dining/sitting area has lovely sofas and chairs with "designer fabrics", a dining table and chairs, TV with Freeview and DVD.